KRISHNA-5478/ChatBot-ALEX/README.md

 This project is licensed under the MIT License.

 ---
-Made with ❤️ by a team of passionate developers: Krishna Tripathi, Mohini Srivastava, Manas Gupta, and Manuraj Gupta.
+Made with ❤️ by a team of passionate developers: Krishna Tripathi, Mohini Srivastava, Manas Gupta, and Manuraj Singh.